Witches' Sabbath (The Great He-Goat): Background

 Goya did not title any of the 14 Black Paintings; their modern names came about after his death.
 They are not inscribed, mentioned in his letters, and there are no records of him speaking of them.
-The works today are known by a variety of titles, most of which date to around the 1860s: his children were largely responsible for the names, with close friend Bernardo de Iriarte contributing the rest.
+The works today are known by a variety of titles, most of which date to around the 1860s, likely given by his children or by his close friend Bernardo de Iriarte.
 The title El Gran Cabrón (The Great He-Goat) was given by painter Antonio Brugada (1804–1863).
 The Basque term for a Witches' Sabbath, akelarre, is the source of the Spanish title Aquelarre and a derivation of akerra, the Basque word for a male goat, which may have been combined with the word larre ("field") to arrive at akelarre.